Comprehensive Male Wellness Panel

 Our Thyroid Test Panel with TSH includes measuring the following:

 - TSH (Thyroid Stimulating Hormone)

-The thyroid is an endocrine gland that not only controls metabolism, but also secrete hormones that are necessary for growth, development and nearly every physiological process in the body.
+The thyroid is an endocrine gland that not only controls metabolism, but also secretes hormones that are necessary for growth, development, and nearly every physiological process in the body.

 The Alanine Aminotransferase (ALT) test, measures ALT, an enzyme in the blood, to help determine liver disease or damage.

 The Hemoglobin A1c (glycohemoglobin or glycated hemoglobin) test evaluates the average amount of glucose in the blood over the past 8-12 weeks.

 The C-Reactive Protein (CRP) High Sensitivity test is used to assess heart attack and/or stroke risk in individuals.
 CRP is a protein created by the liver.
 Increased CRP levels are found in inflammatory conditions and this high sensitivity version of the CRP test detects these protein levels with a greater sensitivity than the standard CRP test.
 The correlation between CRP levels and heart health provides insight into an individual's stroke and heart attack risk despite normal or average cholesterol levels.

 The Human Growth Hormone (HGH), also known as Growth Hormone (GH), test measures levels of hGH, a hormone secreted by the anterior pituitary gland.
 Measurement of GH is primarily of interest in the diagnosis and treatment of various forms of inappropriate growth hormone secretion.

 The Total Testosterone test is used to measure levels of testosterone, the main sex hormone in men that is responsible for male physical characteristics.
 This testosterone blood test measures the total amount testosterone that is bound to proteins in the blood.